prateeksrivastava26/Projects/README.md

 Strong problem-solving skills and ability to analyze complex data sets to provide valuable insights and drive business decisions.
 Seeking a data science position where technical skills and experience can be leveraged to contribute to a dynamic and innovative team

+This is a repository which tells about the work I did in my Data Science course.